 The Sixth Annual Benchmark Study on Privacy and Security of Healthcare Data from Ponemon Institute reveals the leading cause of data breaches for hospitals and medical providers for the second consecutive year is cybercrime.
 Despite experiencing multiple data breaches of this nature, the majority of healthcare organizations are lacking the resources to effectively manage […]

-A few months back, we published a guide detailing some of the ‘gray areas of HIPAA’ that all covered entities and business associates need to be aware of.
-The HIPAA rules apply to behavioural and mental health in much the same way, but there are a few differences for providers who specialise in these fields. […]
+A few months back, we published a guide detailing some of the “Facts of HIPAA’ that all covered entities and business associates need to be aware of.
+The HIPAA rules apply to behavioural and mental health in much the same way, but there are a few differences for providers who specialise in these fields.
+This […]

 For Earth Day we’ve created an infographic illustrating the how manual fax machines damage the environment.
 Switch to Sfax cloud faxing and reduce your environmental impact.

 The HIMSS Annual Conference & Exhibition has long been a hotly-anticipated date in the health IT calendar, and this year’s event was no exception.
 As the dust settles after HIMSS16, we’ve compiled five of the biggest topics of conversation from our five days in the Mojave Desert.
 Cybersecurity Cybersecurity was a major talking point of […]